Gov. Gavin Newsom to provide update on California's response to COVID-19

 FRESNO, Calif.
-(KFSN) -- Governor Gavin Newsom will provide an update on California's response to the coronavirus pandemic in a news briefing on Monday at 12 p.m.
+(KFSN) -- Gov. Gavin Newsom will provide an update on California's response to the coronavirus pandemic following the abrupt resignation of the state's public health director late on Sunday night.

-Last week the governor said Central California had become a hotspot for COVID-19 outbreaks, and a new task force would be deployed to the area to help mitigate transmission levels and aiding healthcare workers.

-In addition to the task force, $52 million from a federal grant will be invested into the eight Central Valley counties to improve coronavirus testing and to bring more supplies to hospitals.

 WATCH LIST: Counties where COVID-19 is getting worse